JonasMok/ML_coursework/README.md

 This exercise applied the follow feature extractions methods using sklearn packages:
 - Vectorization
-- Bag-of-words with n-gram range
+- Bag-of-words with 3-gram range
 - Stop words
 - Lemmatization